krishnamohan4225/aspdotnetmvcproject/ReadMe.txt

-This is Real Time Live Running Dynamic Web application for IoT Project developed in .net framework 4.6.1 with MVC Architecture with frontend bootstrap 4 and HTML5.
+This is Real Time Live Running Dynamic Web application for IoT Project developed in .net framework 4.6.1 with MVC5 Architecture with front end bootstrap 4 and HTML5.
 ************************************
 Modules
 ---------